 If there’s misinformation, the government should address it (with facts, not with propaganda).
 People should have the vaccine because they think, on the balance of risks and rewards, it’s good for their health and their community’s health, rather than because they are forced to.
 A government’s failure to appropriately convince the population about the merits of a vaccine should not be compensated for by brute authoritarian force.

-At an individual level, you should not be advising people to get an experimental vaccine.
-What if it does turn out that these vaccines have terrible long term consequences?
+At an individual level, you should not be recommending people to get an experimental vaccine.
+What if they suffer from a vaccine injury?
+What if it turns out that these vaccines have terrible long term consequences?
 Keep your conscience clear.

 What should you do?

-If you work for a corporation who is supporting the government’s acquisition of power, and you’re worried about it, then you should say something.
-Note this has nothing to do with whether you have been vaccinated and what your opinions are of the risks and rewards of vaccinations.
+If you’re worried about the government’s escalating oppression and power, then you should talk about it.
+Discuss it with your work colleagues.
+Raise it with your boss.
+Discuss it with your friends and family.
+Raise it with your local government representative.
+Talk to the media.
+This has nothing to do with whether you have been vaccinated and what your opinions are of the risks and rewards of vaccinations.
 Whatever your vaccination position, if you are worried about our deteriorating freedom or the precedent that forced medical treatment is setting or any of the other issues identified above, then you should say something.
 You have an ethical obligation to say something.
 Ensure your conscience remains clear in case our freedoms continue to deteriorate.
 You don’t want to be contributing to a future tyrannical government and all the suffering and death that accompanies such a regime.

-You don’t need to say something that will risk your job.
-You don’t need to make threats about leaving.
+You don’t need to say something that will risk your job or risk prosecution.
+You don’t need to make threats.
 You don’t need to make demands.
 Saying something could be as simple as something like: